ToshioCP/Gtk4-tutorial/gfm/sec20.md

 The handler sets `is_quit` to false.
 The function `has_saved` returns true if the current page has been saved.
 If it is true, it calls `notebook_page_close` to close the current page.
-Otherwise, it sets the text in the label and button, then shows the alert dialog.
+Otherwise, it sets the message of the dialog and the label of the button, then shows the alert dialog.

 The response signal of the dialog is connected to the handler `alert_response_cb`.
 It hides the dialog first.
-Then check the response\_id.
+Then checks the `response_id`.
-If it is `GTK_RESPONSE_ACCEPT`, which means user clicked on the close button, then closes the current page.
+If it is `GTK_RESPONSE_ACCEPT`, which means user clicked on the close button, then it closes the current page.
+Otherwise it does nothing.

 When user press "Ctrl-q" or clicked on the quit menu, then `quit_activated` handler is invoked.
 The handler sets `is_quit` to true.
 The function `has_saved_all` returns true if all the pages have been saved.
 If it is true, it calls `tfe_application_quit` to quit the application.
-Otherwise, it sets the text in the label and button, then shows the alert dialog.
+Otherwise, it sets the message of the dialog and the label of the button, then shows the alert dialog.

-Now `alert_response_cb` works similar but it calls `tfe_application_quit`instead of `notebook_page_close`.
+If the user clicked on the buttons on the alert dialog, `alert_resoponse_cb` is invoked.
+It hides the dialog and checks the `response_id`.
+If it is `GTK_RESPONSE_ACCEPT`, which means user clicked on the quit button, then it calls `tfe_application_quit` to quit the application.
+Otherwise it does nothing.

 The static variables `alert`, `lb_alert` and `btn_accept` are set in the startup handler.
 And the signal "close-request" and `dialog_close_cb` handler are connected.